Rounak-Paul/tick/README.md

 **Q: How many cores does Tick use?**
 A: All available cores automatically.

+**Q: Can I mix int, float, and double in expressions?**
+A: Yes!
+Types are automatically promoted (int → float → double).

 **Q: Is Tick production-ready?**
 A: Yes for parallel CPU-bound tasks.
-100% test pass rate.
+100% test pass rate (123/123).

 ---